Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 > pip install numpy
 ```

-##Install py2neo, version 2.0.8.
+-Install py2neo, version 2.0.8.
 Note that the software currently will not run with later versions of py2neo, so be sure to specify the version in installation.

 With Anaconda:
 ```